reproto/reproto/doc/spec.md

 [1, 2.0]
 ```

-The naming is optional, but will be used when generating classes for languages which do not
-natively support tuples, like Python:
+The naming is used for languages which do not natively support tuples, like python:

 ```python
 class Sample: